eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-manage-connections.md

 [AMQP-1.0 binding](connectivity-protocol-bindings-amqp10.html) or
 [MQTT-3.1.1 binding](connectivity-protocol-bindings-mqtt.html) respectively.

 Additionally, you can test a connection before creating it:
 `POST /api/2/connections&dry-run=true`

-Passing the `dryRun` query parameter checks the configuration and establishes a connection to the remote endpoint in order to validate the connection credentials.
+Passing the `dry-run` query parameter checks the configuration and establishes a connection to the remote endpoint in order to validate the connection credentials.
 The connection is closed afterwards and will not be persisted.

 ### Modify connection